Birds of Florida

 Usually feeding in shallow waters, royal terns feed mainly on small surface schooling fish and shrimp they catch by diving on from 20-30 feet in the air, consuming their prey on the wing.

-Nesting in large colonies royal terns dig a small depression in the sand with their feet before laying 1 or 2 whiteish to brown eggs with heavy spotting on the larger end.
+Nesting in large colonies royal terns dig a small depression in the sand with their feet before laying 1 or 2 whitish to brown eggs with heavy spotting on the larger end.
 Chicks hatch with eyes open and are able to leave the nest within a day of hatching.

 Laughing Gull - Leucophaeus atricilla